 Another challenge is the Chinese consumer themselves, who are often more sophisticated and complex than overseas brands give them credit for.
 One look at the Chinese consumer journey can show us the difference, for it is more complicated than that of US, EU or UK consumers.
 According to McKinsey and Forrester research, the average Chinese customer journey has fifteen touchpoints (over 50% of which are online), whereas they average UK and US consumers have just eight.

 Timing and channel selection are vital to success when targeting Chinese inbound consumers, with many brands watching a vast potential audience slip through their fingers simply because of ‘too little, too late’.

 The majority of Chinese consumers plan their shopping itinerary at least one month in advance of setting off for their flight.
 Brands that are not visible pre-departure will stand a slim chance after their potential audiences have arrived in the UK.

 Even with competition heating up, the process of getting to grips with multiple Chinese digital channels or even choosing where and how to promote their products is costly and timely and for brands new to engaging with China it can be an uphill struggle.

-This is why we at Emerging Communications run our Inbound Masterclass, to educate brands on everything they need to know about inbound Chinese consumers in order to fast track their journey and give them the confidence to move forward.
+This is why we at Emerging Communications run our workshops and masterclasses, to educate brands on everything they need to know about inbound Chinese consumers in order to fast track their journey and give them the confidence to move forward.

 Education is the first step to success and with the inbound peak season just three months away, there is no better time to learn about the Chinese inbound consumer.